skyerhxx/DR-TextSpotter/ARText/README.md

 ## Data Resource

 We collect our ARText images all from the Internet, trying to cover a wide content range.
 Then we impose data cleaning manually on them, removing images with low-resolution or inappropriate content.
-Finally, we category these images into different types as **UGC (User Generated Content), movies, TV series, children, comic, variety show and documentary**.
+Finally, we category these images into different types as **UGC (User Generated Content), Movies, TV series, Children, Comic, Variety Show and Documentary**.